Technical specification

 4.1.3 Requesting phone number

 The phone scope can be used to request the user’s phone number in the identity token.
-This option is targeted for client applications that use Mobile-ID, which requires user’s phone number as input, as a means for giving digital signatures.
+This option is targeted for client applications that use Mobile-ID, which requires user’s phone number for input, as a means for giving digital signatures.
 The phone scope must be added to the main scope openid.
 The claims phone and phone_number_verified are issued in the identity token.
 For example:

 "sub": "EE60001019906",